What is Rooted in Reading?

 The Standards Alignment

-Our Rooted in Reading curriculum focuses on one or more comprehension standard each week.
+Like each of the grade levels, Our 2nd Grade Rooted in Reading curriculum focuses on one or more comprehension standards each week.
+The standards structure for each unit are outlined in an easy to understand overview for the entire Rooted in Reading curriculum.
 We also spiral comprehension skills throughout the year so that students have ample exposure and practice.
 Rooted in Reading does not teach the skills in isolation.
 The read-aloud serves as a mentor text throughout the week where the students are analyzing the text, making connections, and digging deeper with comprehension by participating in intentional conversations pertaining to the read-aloud.

 The Lesson Plans

-Teachers are provided with a set of lesson plans that includes activities and resources for comprehension, vocabulary, and grammar.
-All of the components are focused around one main read-aloud that is introduced at the beginning of the week, reread throughout the week, and referred to during all of the lessons
+Teachers are provided with a set of lesson plans , like the 2nd grade reading lesson plans pictured above, that includes activities and resources for comprehension, vocabulary, and grammar.
+All of the components are focused around one main read-aloud that is introduced at the beginning of the week, reread throughout the week, and referred to during all of the lessons.

 The Comprehension Focus

 Each week the lesson plans will guide the teacher on how to introduce, model, and teach the main comprehension focus.
-Our reading curriculum spirals skills throughout the year so that students are constantly being exposed to the standards.
+The main comprehension focus will revolve around making connections, writing a summary, character traits, and making predictions.
+For example, students of the 2nd grade reading curriculum are describing Louise’s character and summarizing the plot from the book, Sheila Rae, The Brave and Chester’s Way by Kevin Henkes.
+Our reading curriculum spirals these skills throughout the year so that students are constantly being exposed to the standards.

 The Student Activities

-Students practice those reading skills each week throughout the use of different graphic organizers, response sheets, flap-books, etc. Students use their critical thinking skills as they are digging deep into the text.
+Students practice those reading skills each week throughout the use of different graphic organizers, response sheets, flap-books, etc., such as the 2nd grade reading lesson plan activities in the image above, which feature our summarizing flap up and describing characters printable.
+Students use these activities to expand their critical thinking skills as they are digging deep into the text.

 The Interactive Lessons